So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 Ticketed options

-The riding school lives in the very heart of the city with the stables and arena in the very central Hofburg complex.
+The riding school lives in the heart of the city with the stables and arena in the very central Hofburg complex.
 Your best options for seeing the Lipizzaners are…

 Public training to music